JaiShyamShah/visual-search-demo/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**
+---

+## Editing Files Directly in GitHub

+You can edit files directly in GitHub without cloning the repository:

-- Navigate to the desired file(s).
+1. Navigate to the desired file(s) in your GitHub repository.
-- Click the "Edit" button (pencil icon) at the top right of the file view.
+2. Click the **Edit** button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+3. Make your changes and commit them.

-**Use GitHub Codespaces**
+---

+## Using GitHub Codespaces

+GitHub Codespaces provides a cloud-based development environment for this project:

-- Navigate to the main page of your repository.
+1. Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
+2. Click on the **Code** button (green button) near the top right.
-- Select the "Codespaces" tab.
+3. Select the **Codespaces** tab.
-- Click on "New codespace" to launch a new Codespace environment.
+4. Click **New codespace** to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.
+5. Edit files directly within Codespaces, then commit and push your changes.

-## What technologies are used for this project?
+For more details, refer to [GitHub Codespaces Documentation](https://docs.github.com/codespaces).

+---

+## Technologies Used

-This project is built with .
+This project is built with:

-- Vite
+- **Vite**
-- TypeScript
+- **TypeScript**
-- React
+- **React**
-- shadcn-ui
+- **shadcn-ui**
-- Tailwind CSS
+- **Tailwind CSS**

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/28562ca6-ad54-4934-8a2b-7fa9b12ed35e) and click on Share -> Publish.

-## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+---

+## Deployment Instructions

+To deploy this project locally or on a server:

+1. Run `python app.py` to start the FastAPI backend and `npm run dev` to start the deployment server.
+2. Use platforms like Netlify for deployment if you want to host under your own domain.

+---

+## Custom Domain Support

+We currently do not support custom domains directly.
+However, using Netlify is recommended for deploying under a custom domain.